AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 The distribution agent has generated the following logs:

-* INFO: This is a system-generated log that triggers on successful configuration of the distribution agent.
+* INFO: It is a system-generated log that triggers on successful configuration of the distribution agent.
 * DSTRQ1 (Request 1): Triggers on test connection.

 On publishing the asset, the following request and response logs are generated: